Please contact me if you wish to help in any way. The book is in progress.

 Anomalous Monist Science of Religion

 The book is inspired by Donald Davidson's anomalous monist approach to language, arguing that religion has to be understood as a form of communication.
 Religion cannot be understood, and indeed even explained, while ignoring its communicative and semantic content.
 Religion can only be understood and explained in the context of biology and culture, which can be subsumed under the category of communication.
-But most biological approaches to religion ignore its temporal dimension, in other words, they have a week grasp of religious history.
+But most biological approaches to religion ignore its temporal dimension, in other words, they have a weak grasp of religious history.
 Without this temporal perspective, evolutionary accounts of religion can't hope to account for it.
 Religion has to be understood in the context of dynamical developing systems, and the content of religion (i.e. what religious people actually say) is an essential part of this development.

 In each of the chapters, I take up a number of examples relevant to this approach.

-Chapter One: Fiction
+Chapter One: Semantics

-Chapter Two: Life
+Chapter Two: Fiction

-Chapter Three: Information in SY
+Chapter Three: Information

-Chapter Four: Zohar
+Chapter Four: Books of Creation

-Chapter Nine: Intimacy
+Chapter Six: Intimacy

 New Book Project